Online Master's Degree Programs in Healthcare Innovation

 - Accreditation: Southern Association of Colleges and Schools Commission on Colleges

 One of the most extensive networks of education and healthcare facilities in the world, the Adventist Health System operates this university and its new online division.
-Adventist’s master of healthcare administration in strategy and innovation (MHA-SI) program intends to produce skilled and trained leaders to guide healthcare workers and to help direct the future of the healthcare industry.
+Adventist’s master of healthcare administration in strategy and innovation (MHA-SI) program intends to produce skilled and trained leaders to guide healthcare workers and help direct the healthcare industry’s future.

 - Location: Orlando, FL